IBM-Blockchain-Archive/learn-chaincode/setup.md

 ### Postman
 - [Home page](https://www.getpostman.com/)

 Postman is a REST API testing tool.
-The REST API, though it is deprecated, is an easy way to iterate on deploy your chaincode without
+If you aren't familiar enough with the SDK